 Other common injuries and illnesses for domestic workers in Hong Kong are:

-Generally, if this is not an emergency, you are not obliged by the law to pay for your helpers’ medical expenses (even if it would be generous).
+Generally, if it is not an emergency, you are not obliged by the law to pay for your helpers’ medical expenses (even if it would be generous).
 In case the insurance does not cover those expenses, your helper could go back to her home country on vacation to benefit from cheaper rates.

 Sick leaves and sickness allowance

-Your helper is entitled to two paid sick leave days every month for the first year of employment, and after that, four paid sick leave days every month.
+Your helper is entitled to 2 paid sick leave days every month for the first year of employment, and after that, 4 paid sick leave days every month.
 Paid sick leave days can be accumulated.
 If your helper is sick and she presents an appropriate sick leave certificate, she should be allowed to take sick leaves.
-However, you only need to pay sickness allowance when the sick leave is taken for no less than four consecutive days, and of course, only if she has accumulated enough paid sick leave days.
+However, you only need to pay sickness allowance when the sick leave is taken for no less than 4 consecutive days, and of course, only if she has accumulated enough paid sick leave days.
 The rate of sickness allowance should be four-fifths of the average daily wage of the helper.
 You should not ask your helper to work on her sick leave days, but it can be hard considering that she is still in the house for 24 hours.
 Just try to put yourself in her shoes and imagine how you would want to be treated by your employer when you are sick.

 The minimum requirement of the Hong Kong government is for employers to take out the Employee Compensation Insurance, and that only compensates work injuries.
 Since the job duties of domestic workers should only be confined to domestic duties, it is not clear whether hiking with the family on a work day can be considered as a domestic duty, and whether any injuries suffered during the hike can be considered as work injuries.
-However, according to the Labour Department, you should still provide free treatment to your helper regardless of whether the injury is attributed to her employment as long as she is in Hong Kong, so it can mean that you would still need to provide free treatment to her, but whether or not the basic insurance covers is unclear.
+However, according to the Labour Department, you should still provide free treatment to your helper regardless of whether the injury is attributed to her employment as long as she is in Hong Kong, so it can mean that you would still need to provide free treatment to her, but whether or not the basic insurance covers that is unclear.
 For clarification, you should contact the Labour Department and your insurance company.